John Wesley Strickler, Music Director and Conductor

 Singers and instrumentalists alike praise Strickler’s work as an accompanist.
 Itzhak Perlman and Frederica von Stade found him to be a very sensitive and most accommodating conductor.
 Over the years, Strickler has enjoyed performing with such distinguished artists as: Daniel Adni, Jeffrey Biegel, Daniel Beliavsky, Larisa Elisha, Steven Elisha, Ina Faliks, Claudio Jaffe, Julius Kim, Sharan Leventhal, Brian Lewis, Marina Lomazov, Richetta Manager, Horia Mihail, Jon Nakamatsu, Michael Pearson, Artur Pizarro, Sandra Rivers, Jung Pill Ryu, Stephen Salters, Wayne Shepperd, David Shifrin, Wendy Warner, Andre Watts, Ivan Zenaty, the Canadian Brass, the Elaris Duo, the Gramercy Trio, and Five By Design.

-Since Strickler’s appointment, the GCSO has experienced considerable artistic growth and renewed interest.
+Since Strickler’s appointment in 1999, the GCSO has experienced considerable artistic growth and renewed interest.
 The orchestra performed with Luciano Pavarotti and was invited to tour with Andre Bocelli.
-The annual Holiday and “Sounds by the Sea” concerts have been added to the season, the latter of which consistently draws an estimated 10,000 attendees.
+The Annual Holiday and “Sounds by the Sea” concerts have been added to the season, the latter of which consistently draws an estimated 10,000 attendees.

 During one of his guest conducting appearances, Strickler stood on Dvorak’s podium for a performance of the “New World Symphony” with the North Czech Philharmonic in Dvorak Hall in Prague’s Rudolfinum.
 He also led the South Bohemian Chamber Philharmonic in a program of Haydn and Mozart in Vienna’s Kaisersaal, and he spent three weeks in Romania conducting the Philharmonic Orchestras in the cities of Ploieste, Bacau, and Brasov.

-In addition to his work with the Gulf Coast Symphony, Strickler is also Music Director and Conductor of the Topeka Symphony Orchestra in Kansas, a position he has held since 1989.
-During his tenure, the TSO has evolved from an all-volunteer community orchestra to a professional regional ensemble with an active educational program, including annual School Day concerts played to more than 4,000 students.
+In addition to his work with the Gulf Coast Symphony, Strickler also served as Music Director of the Topeka Symphony Orchestra in Kansas, a position he held for 23 years.
+During his tenure, the TSO evolved from an all-volunteer community orchestra to a professional regional ensemble with an active educational program, including annual School Day concerts played to more than 4,000 students.
+In recognition of his contributions to the cultural life of Topeka and northeast Kansas, Dr. Stickler was awarded the Kansas Governor's Arts Award in 1998.

-A native of New Glarus, Wisconsin, Strickler received his Bachelor’s degree in music education from the University of Wisconsin.
+A native of New Glarus, Wisconsin, Strickler graduated with distinction from the University of Wisconsin.
 He earned his Master’s in conducting and PhD in theory from the University of Southern California.
+Dr. Strickler resides in Ocean Springs, Mississippi.